sxiaobaibai/connect_template/unixDomainSocket/cpp2cpp/README.md

 ```

 ### Be Careful
-file for unix domain socket will be deleted is ctrl + c is pressed.
+The file for unix domain socket will be deleted after ctrl + c is pressed.
-The default file is is unix_socket.
+The default file name is "unix_socket".
-If a file or directory with the same name as "unix_socket" exists, the file or directory will be deleted.
+If a file or directory with the same name as "unix_socket" already exists, the file or directory will be deleted.